 - 1. All hours missed in clinical education must be made up in order to satisfy the clinical hour requirements of California Law and Program requirements. - 2.
-All absences, including scheduled appointments, must have a "Change in Assignment" form properly completed and turned in to the full-time clinical coordinator or program coordinator.
+All absences, including scheduled appointments, must have an "Absence or Request for Shift Change" form properly completed and turned in to the Clinical Instructor and full-time Clinical Coordinator.
 Students are strongly urged to take care of personal appointments during non-educational time. - 3.
-Make-up time is to be completed in increments of one hour or more. - 4.
+Make-up time is to be completed in increments of one hour or more (4 hours or more if scheduling on a nonclinical day). - 4.
 Didactic and clinical education may total no more than 40 hours per week. - 5.
 Clinical education may not exceed 10 hours per day. - 6.
 All make-up time must be scheduled one week in advance with the clinical instructor, as soon as possible following the day(s) missed.
-Upon approval by the clinical instructor, the full-time clinical coordinator will review and approve if appropriate. - 7.
-Approval in writing by both the clinical instructor and full-time clinical coordinator must be obtained at least one week prior to make-up date requested.
-Each facility makes available a schedule of acceptable times that students may use as make-up hours. - 8.
-Make-up time must be completed by the end of the semester in which the absence occurred unless special arrangements are made with the clinical instructor and full-time clinical coordinator. - 9.
-Make-ups must be completed at the facility where the absence occurred. - 10.
+Upon approval by the Clinical Instructor, the full-time Clinical Coordinator will review and approve if appropriate. - 7.
+Approval in writing by both the Clinical Instructor and full-time Clinical Coordinator must be obtained at least one week prior to the make-up date requested.
+Each facility makes available a schedule of acceptable times that students may use as make-up hours.

+- 8. Make-up time must be completed by the end of the semester in which the absence occurred unless special arrangements are made with the clinical instructor and full-time clinical coordinator. - 9.
+Make-up time must be completed at the facility where the absence occurred. - 10.
 First year students cannot make up hours on weekends and/or after 1800 on weekdays. - 11.
-Second year students may make up hours on weekends and until 2100 if there are sufficient numbers of technologists on duty and the availability of examinations is consistent with course objectives and must be approved by the full-time clinical coordinator.

-12. Students may arrange with the clinical instructor to stay for an additional hour (one-hour maximum) in the clinical setting for the purpose of observing or assisting on interesting cases.
+Second year students may make up hours on weekends and until 2100 if there are sufficient numbers of technologists on duty and the availability of examinations is consistent with course objectives and must be approved by the full-time clinical coordinator. - 12.
+Students may arrange with the clinical instructor to stay for an additional hour (one-hour maximum) in the clinical setting for the purpose of observing or assisting on interesting cases.
 This time may not be saved or "banked" for future use.